sammtcbn/solr-installer/README.md

 solr-installer

-This repository helps you install solr on Windows and run solr as a Windows service.
+This repository helps you install Solr 9.0.0 on Windows and run Solr as a Windows service.

 ## Install